Last updated April 18, 2026

 Click Save to create the supplier payment record.

-After recording the payment, JourneyFuse shows you a list of pending commission entries for that payer.
+After recording the payment, JourneyFuse shows you a list of approved commission entries for that payer.
+These are the commissions that are ready to move from Submitted to Matched.
 Each entry displays:

 Smart matching: JourneyFuse scores each entry based on how likely it is to match this payment — considering trip timing, expected dates, submission status, and amount proximity.
 Entries with the highest match confidence appear first with a "suggested" indicator.